yukizo3tm/sql-docs/azure-sql/database-watcher-overview.md

 - You might not have network connectivity to the data store.
 For example, this happens if connections from your browser to the Azure Data Explorer cluster use public connectivity, but you [disable public access](/azure/data-explorer/security-network-restrict-public-access) to the cluster.
 In that case, you also cannot connect to the cluster from [Kusto Explorer](/azure/data-explorer/kusto/tools/kusto-explorer) or the Azure Data Explorer [web UI](/azure/data-explorer/web-ui-query-overview).

   To resolve this, establish private connectivity from your machine to the Azure Data Explorer cluster as described in [Private connectivity to the data store](database-watcher-manage.md#private-connectivity-to-the-data-store).

-- The Azure Data Explorer cluster might be stopped.
-For more information, see [Stopped Azure Data Explorer clusters](database-watcher-manage.md#stopped-azure-data-explorer-clusters).
-- The Azure Data Explorer cluster or database, or the Real-Time Analytics database might have been deleted after it was selected as the data store for your watcher.
-Navigate to the cluster and the database, and confirm that they exist.

 To validate that you have access and can connect to the data store, and that the data store database exists, follow these steps: